microsoft/jacdac-ts/jacscript/README.md

 Roles are defined by referencing a service name (in `roles` namespace).
-The same role can be referenced multiple times, and runtime makes sure not to assign multiple roles to the same service instance (TODO implemented this).
+The same role can be referenced multiple times, and runtime makes sure not to assign multiple roles to the same service instance (TODO implement this).

 ```js
 var btnA = roles.button()